City-of-Helsinki/django-helusers/README.md

 ## Adding django-helusers your Django project

-Add:

-* `django-helusers`
-* `social-auth-app-django`

-to your dependency management list.
-Django-helusers depends on `social-auth-app-django` for implementation of the OIDC dance.
+Add `django-helusers` in your project's dependencies.

+Some optional features of `django-helusers` have additional dependencies.
+These are mentioned in their relevant sections.

 ### Adding django-helusers Django apps

 Django-helusers provides two Django apps: `HelusersConfig` provides the models and templates needed for helusers to work and `HelusersAdminConfig` reconfigures Django admin to work with helusers.
-The latter includes adding a Tunnistamo login button to the admin login screen.

-Additionally `social_django` app is needed for the underlying python-social-auth.

 Before adding the apps, you will need to remove `django.contrib.admin`, as `HelusersAdminConfig` is implementation of same functionality.
 You will get